JetBrains/kotlin/GRADLE_PLUGIN.md

 The Kotlin/Native plugin creates the following tasks:

 * __compileKonan\<ArtifactName>\<Target>__.
-The plugin creates such a task for each target declared in `konan.targets` list and for each an artifact defined in a `konanArtifacts` block.
+The plugin creates a task for each target declared in the `konan.targets` list and for each an artifact is defined in a `konanArtifacts` block.
 Such a task may have different properties depending on the artifact type:

     ##### Properties available for a compiler task (executable, library or bitcode building task):